sbustamante/CosmicVoidsPaper/RefereeResponse.md

     Response:
     We have rewritten this paragraph.
-The threshold that is irrrelevant to our computations is lambda_th, not FA=0.95.
+The threshold that is irrelevant to our computations is lambda_th, not FA=0.95.

 3. **I do not see how the value of FA=0.65 (corresponding to lambda_1